 In the same way you want to know how you want to feel in your wardrobe, you also want to know your style.

-In fact, you can refer to these often when you start auditing and shopping.
+In fact, you can and will refer to these often when you start auditing and shopping.

 Together with knowing how you want to feel and knowing your style, we can move on to the audit and closet clean out.